Grandfather clock: Origin

 The anchor mechanism reduced the pendulum's swing to around 4 to 6 degrees, allowing clockmakers to use longer pendulums, which had slower "beats".
 They consumed less power, allowing clocks to run longer between windings, caused less friction and wear in the movement, and were more accurate.
-Almost all longcase clocks use a seconds pendulum (also called a "Royal" pendulum) meaning that each swing (or half-period) takes one second.
+Almost all longcase clocks use a seconds pendulum (also called a "Royal" pendulum) meaning each swing (or half-period) takes one second.
 They are about 1 m long (to the centre of the bob), requiring a long, narrow case.
-That case pre-dated the anchor clock by a few decades, appearing in clocks in 1660, to allow a long drop for the powering weights.
+The case pre-dated the anchor clock by a few decades, appearing in clocks in 1660, to allow a long drop for the powering weights.
 However, once the seconds pendulum began to be used, the long case proved perfect for housing it as well.

 British clockmaker William Clement, who disputed credit for the anchor escapement with Robert Hooke, had made the first longcase clocks by 1680.
 Later the same year, Thomas Tompion, the most prominent British clockmaker, was making them too.
 Longcase clocks spread rapidly from England to other European countries and Asia.

 The first longcase clocks, like all clocks prior to the anchor escapement, had only one hand; an hour hand.
 The increased accuracy made possible by the anchor motivated the addition of the minute hand to clock faces in the next few decades.

 Between 1680 and 1800, the average price of a grandfather clock in England remained steady at £1 10s.
 In 1680, that was the amount paid by an average working family for a year's rent, so the purchase of clocks was confined to the wealthy.
-But by 1800, wages had increased enough to allow many lower middle-class households to own grandfather clocks.
+By 1800, wages had increased enough to let many lower middle-class households own grandfather clocks.

 Modern longcase clocks use a more accurate variation of the anchor escapement called the deadbeat escapement.